yifding/hetseq/README.md

 This is our coding implementation for the paper:

 >Yifan Ding, Nicholas Botzer, Tim Weninger (2020).
-BERT at a University: Distributed GPU training on Heterogeneous Systems, to appear.
+HetSeq: Distributed GPU Training on Heterogeneous Infrastructure, to appear.

 Author: Yifan Ding (yding4@nd.edu)